 Again, this varies from one person to another.
 Some clients start with a session per week, whereby regular check-ins are needed to establish issues and identify solutions.
 For those that are working through their roadmap, sessions may be spaced further apart to allow sufficient time to work on particular goals and report back with more data.

 They can take their experience and help you see a problem more clearly, along with the steps needed to make progress.

 Sessions generally last around an hour.
 For maximum impact, it’s best to commit fully for that time.

 Try to remove all distractions, like phones and emails, to invest your complete attention in the consultation.

-Sessions can be arranged via Skype, which allows for great flexibility and efficiency in coordinating schedules.
+Sessions can be arranged via Skype or Zoom, which allows for great flexibility and efficiency in coordinating schedules.

 - Click here to learn more about executive coaching.